Ultra Music Festival: Ultra Worldwide

 In 2008, Ultra began Ultra Worldwide — starting with Ultra Brasil, which took place in São Paulo, Brasil, now moving to Rio de Janeiro in 2016.
-Since then, Ultra has debuted worldwide festivals in Buenos Aires, Argentina (Ultra Buenos Aires); Santiago, Chile (Ultra Chile); Seoul, Korea (Ultra Korea); Johannesburg and Cape Town, South Africa (Ultra South Africa); Tokyo, Japan (Ultra Japan); Bali, Indonesia (Ultra Bali); Singapore (Ultra Singapore); and Ibiza, Spain (Ultra Ibiza).
+Since then, Ultra has debuted worldwide festivals in Buenos Aires, Argentina (Ultra Buenos Aires); Santiago, Chile (Ultra Chile); Seoul, Korea (Ultra Korea); Johannesburg and Cape Town, South Africa (Ultra South Africa); Tokyo, Japan (Ultra Japan); Abu Dhabi; Bali, Indonesia (Ultra Bali); Singapore (Ultra Singapore); and Ibiza, Spain (Ultra Ibiza).
 In July 2013, Ultra Worldwide debuted Ultra Europe, also known as Destination Ultra, which takes place across the span of a week throughout different venues across Croatia.

 2012 began the event concept entitled Road to Ultra, which are single-day, single-stage events.
 Road to Ultra events have taken place in Thailand, Korea, Japan, Taiwan, Colombia, Paraguay, Puerto Rico, Macau, Chile, Bolivia, and Peru.
 In 2016, Road to Ultra took place in Hong Kong for the first time, at the West Kowloon Cultural District.

 During the 2017 edition of Ultra Miami, it was announced that India and Australia would host Road to Ultra events starting in 2017.
 Also included in the announcement was an expansion to Shanghai with Ultra China, a two-day festival taking place at Shanghai, China, taking place September 9–10, 2017.
 In late May, it was announced that Ultra Mexico would take place in Mexico City at the Foro Pegaso from October 6–7, 2017.

 In 2017, Ultra also began to expand the Resistance brand into its own event series, beginning with an 11-date international tour headlined by Sasha and John Digweed in 2017, along with an eight-week, Tuesday residence at Privilege Ibiza.
 In February 2018, it was announced that a three-day Resistance Mexico City festival would be held from May 25–27, 2018.

 In India, Road to Ultra: India first took take place in New Delhi and Mumbai during September 2017.
 As for Australia, Road to Ultra: Australia took place in Melbourne in February 2018.
 It was later announced that a second event in Sydney would be added for 2019.
 In March 2020, Road To Ultra: India returned, but was held days before the pandemic began.

 In November 2020, Road to Ultra: Taiwan marked Ultra's first large-scale event since the emergence of the COVID-19 pandemic.